Joshua Silverman Can Help You Collect Damages in a Bowel Injury Lawsuit

 • Blunt force trauma, such as when the victim in a head-on collision strikes his or her abdomen against the steering wheel of a car or the handlebars of a bicycle.
 The bowel can be injured from blunt force even though no external injury is apparent.
 It is essential that victims of blunt force undergo the appropriate diagnostic work-up, including x-ray and CT scan, so that repair can proceed quickly.
 It is also critical that the diagnostic studies are appropriately interpreted so that bowel injuries are detected early.
 Failure on the part of a radiologist to recognize a bowel injury on x-ray interferes with other doctors' decision-making and can cause devastating delay in treatment.

 • Surgical errors.
 Surgery performed anywhere within the abdomen carries some risk that the surgeon will inadvertently cause injury to the bowel.
 Sometimes this occurs when the surgical instrument cuts the intestine while the surgeon is working on an adjacent structure.
 Sometimes this occurs when tension on scar tissue, called adhesions, causes the bowel wall to tear.
-Not every inadvertent bowel injury that takes place during surgery is indicative of negligence on the part of the surgeon, though certainly some such injuries will support a case of malpractice.
+Not every inadvertent bowel injury that takes place during surgery is indicative of negligence on the part of the surgeon, though certainly some such injuries will support a case of medical malpractice.
 However, surgeons who operate in the abdomen must be aware that there is a risk of causing such an injury.
 Therefore, they are required to carefully inspect the bowel before finishing surgery so that any problem can be corrected in a timely manner.
 Failure to do so may cause unnecessary harm to the patient.

 • Untreated bowel obstruction.
 Bowel obstruction is a blockage in the intestine that prevents the passage of gastrointestinal contents.
 This can result from the buildup of scar tissue from a prior operation or a tumor, among other causes.
 Complete bowel obstruction is a surgical emergency.
 The mantra of "Never let the sun set on a bowel obstruction" has been taught to surgeons in training for decades.
 When the bowel is completely obstructed, the contents back up like in a kinked garden hose.
 This causes the tissue to become dilated with fluid and can impair the blood supply to the intestine, causing ischemia, or tissue death.
 Over time, the bowel then perforates, or ruptures, causing the spillage of harmful bowel contents into the abdomen.